Achievements

 Discovery

-- Translation in Action: CTSA-Supported COVID-19 Work Yields High-Quality, Collaborative, Human-Centered Research Across the Translational Science Spectrum
+- Translation in Action: CTSA-Supported Work Yields High-Quality, Collaborative, Human-Centered Research Across the Translational Science Spectrum

 - Research to Policy: Innovative Bibliometrics Reveal How CTSA Publications Advance Translation